SashimiDaBest/social-media-app/README.md

 ## Documentation
 A comprehensive overview of each class, covering its functionality, the testing conducted to ensure it operates correctly, and its interactions with other classes within the project.
 1. **ClientHandler.java**
+- **Functionality**:
+   The ClientHandler class manages individual client connections for a social media application.
+It handles communication between the client and the server, using input and output streams to exchange messages.
+Additionally, it sets up and manages the user interface (UI) using Swing components.
+The class implements Runnable, enabling each client connection to run on a separate thread, which supports concurrent communication with multiple clients.
+The user interface includes pages such as the welcome screen, user profile, and feed view, allowing seamless navigation and interaction within the application.
+- **Testing**:
+  - Verified the successful establishment of client-server connections and the proper initialization of input/output streams.
+  - Checked that GUI components are correctly created, displayed, and responsive to user interactions.
+  - Ensured that user input is appropriately processed and that messages are accurately sent and received from the server.
+  - Tested edge cases, such as handling invalid usernames and passwords, to ensure robust error handling with proper feedback.
+  - Conducted multi-threaded testing to confirm the correct management of concurrent client connections, ensuring no race conditions or deadlocks occur.
+- **Relationships**:
+  - Implements Runnable to support multi-threaded client handling, allowing the server to communicate with multiple clients simultaneously.
+  - Uses BufferedReader and BufferedWriter to facilitate message exchange between the client and server.
+  - Integrates with WelcomePageClient to manage welcome page functionality and connects with other UI components for a seamless user experience.
+  - Employs Swing (JFrame, JPanel, CardLayout) from the javax.swing and java.awt packages to construct and manage the graphical user interface.
+  - Collaborates with various UI pages (WelcomePage, CreateUserPage, FeedViewPage, UserProfilePage, and OtherProfilePage) to enable user navigation and interactions within the application.

 2. **MessageTest.java**
 - **Functionality**: